 - The annual TFSA limit for 2015 was $10,000.

 - The annual TFSA limit for the years 2016 to 2018 was $5,500.

-To view your contribution room, log into your CRA account online or call the Tax Information Phone Service at 1-800-267-6999.
+To quickly and easily find your available contribution room, you can use Ratehub.ca's TFSA limit calculator.
+You can also log into your CRA account online or call the Tax Information Phone Service at 1-800-267-6999.
 You can also use these services to find out information about all your contributions and withdrawals.

 How to withdraw from your TFSA

 Generally speaking, there are no TFSA withdrawal rules.
 Account-holders are permitted to withdraw from their TFSA at any point in time and for whatever reason.

 The types of investments held within an account could impact the time it takes to access funds, however.

 For example, stocks held within a TFSA must first be traded before cash can be accessed.
 It will likely take a few days to a week for those stocks to be sold and the cash to become accessible.